ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 NOTES

 *   Directory structure
-    My directory structure, which of course, I recommend 🙂 is-
+    My directory structure, which of course, I recommend 🙂, is-

     Genealogy          (top level folder, mine is in my Home folder) myRD-DB.rmtree   (my main database file)
-      Misc Databases   (folder for other databases I frequently use) Exhibits         (folder containing all media files in a folder hierarchy) SW               (folder containing my various utility scripts and the ini file)
+      Misc Databases   (folder for other databases I frequently use) Exhibits         (folder containing all media files in a folder hierarchy) SW               (folder containing my various utility apps and the ini file)

-*   CHECK_FILES feature: file path letter case in the database or in the file system path name is not significant.
+*   CHECK_FILES feature: file path capitalization in the database or in the file system path name is ignored.

 *   REPORT_FILE_DISPLAY_APP
     Option to automatically open the report file in a display application.
-    The included ini sample file has this option deactivated by commenting the line with the leading # character.
+    The included ini sample file has this option deactivated by starting the line with the # character.

 *   UNREF_FILES
-    If there is a difference in capitalization of file name or directory path in the database vs. the file system, the file will be listed as un-referenced.
-(Unix-like file system case sensitivity)

-*   UNREF_FILES
-    The folder specified in RM's preferences as the Media folder is not necessarily the same as the folder specified by the SEARCH_ROOT_FLDR_PATH variable in the ini file, but I'd recommended that they, in fact, be the same.

-*   UNREF_FILES
     Your goal should be to produce a report with no unreferenced files found.
     That is an easy result to interpret.
 If a file is added to the media folder but not added to the RM database, it will show up here.

-    However, there may be files and folders of files that you want to store near your media files, but are not actually referred to by the database.
+    However, there may be files and folders of files that you want to store near your media files, but are not actually referenced by the database.

-    To shorten the list of unreferenced items, the IGNORED_OBJECTS section can be used to list items that are to be ignored by the utility when listing unreferenced files within the SEARCH_ROOT_FLDR_PATH folder.
+    To shorten the list of unreferenced items, the IGNORED_OBJECTS section can be used to tell the utility to not include certain files in the list of unreferenced files.
+See below.

-    If a file is in the media folder but is intentionally not referenced by RM, add it to the IGNORED_OBEJECTS section.
-That prevents it from showing up in the report and confusing interpretation.
+*   UNREF_FILES
+    If there is a difference in capitalization of file name or directory path in the database vs. the file system, the file will be listed as unreferenced.
+(Unix-like file system case sensitivity)

+*   UNREF_FILES
+    The folder specified in RM's preferences as the Media folder is not necessarily the same as the folder specified by the SEARCH_ROOT_FLDR_PATH variable in the ini file  (but I'd recommended that they, in fact, be the same).

 *   IGNORED_OBEJECTS

     FILES
     Add file names that should not be reported as being unreferenced.
     One name per line.
 Indented with at least one space character.
     No paths, just file names.
     All files with this name are ignored no matter where they are within the SEARCH_ROOT_FLDR_PATH folder

     FOLDERS
     Add folder names whose entire contents should not be reported as being unreferenced.
     One name per line.
 Indented with at least one space character.
-    No paths, just folder names.
+    No paths, just folder names. (e.g. Folder1   and not  C:\Users\me\Folder1 )
     All folders with this name have their contents ignored no matter where they are within the SEARCH_ROOT_FLDR_PATH folder

     I suggest that you organize your file and folders so that ignored folders